abajwa-hw/security-workshops/Other-resources.md

 ##### Encryption at rest: Transparent Data at Rest Encryption in HDP 2.2
 - see blog for more details on this topic: http://hortonworks.com/kb/hdfs-transparent-data-encryption/

+- Note: this feature was tech preview in 2.2.
+It is only officially supported from 2.3 onwards

 - Set up a Key Management Service backed by Java KeyStore
 ```